fossabot/arch_installer/README.md

 ```

 * After installing the base system choose finish to reboot.
-A copy of this repo
-is placed in the root directory.
-Go to there and run the other script
+Clone the repo then go to it and run the other script

 ```bash
 git clone -b postinstall https://github.com/DraGiuS/arch_installer